zsparal/api-documentation/source/reference/v2/client-links-api/create-client-link.rst

    :organization_access_tokens: true
    :oauth: false

-Link a new organization to your :doc:`OAuth application </connect/getting-started>`, in effect creating a new client.
+Link a new or existing organization to your :doc:`OAuth application </connect/getting-started>`, in effect creating a new client.
+The response contains a ``clientLink`` where you should redirect your customer.
-This is a two step process.

-First, you must send your customer's details to this endpoint.
-You can provide data that will be pre-filled during onboarding.

-This endpoint's response will contain a special ``clientLink`` link where you are expected to redirect your customer.
-This is the second step.

-To the ``clientLink`` link, you must then add the OAuth details of your application, the ``client_id``, ``scope`` you want to request et cetera.
-These are the same parameters the :doc:`/reference/oauth2/authorize` endpoint takes.
-All accepted parameters are :ref:`listed below <clientlink-parameters>`.

-When you redirect your customer, an organization will be created, your OAuth application will be authorized automatically and your customer will be logged in to their (newly created) Mollie Dashboard.

-If the organization already exists, no new organization will be created.
-Instead the OAuth Authorize screen will be shown to your customer, allowing them to grant the requested authorizations for their existing organization to your OAuth application.

-Finally, your customer will be redirected back to you (to the ``redirect_uri`` you specified when creating your OAuth application).
-Then, the normal :doc:`OAuth Authorize flow </connect/getting-started>` where you exchange an `auth token` for an `app access token` can be followed.

-Once you have received the `app access token` for the organization, you can perform any other API calls on behalf of the (newly created) organization using OAuth.

-Your next step should probably be to create a Profile using the :doc:`/reference/v2/profiles-api/create-profile` endpoint and :doc:`enable the payment methods </reference/v2/profiles-api/enable-method>` you want your customer to use with Mollie.
+You can find more information on how to implement the Create Client Link API :doc:`here </connect/onboarding>`.

 Parameters
 ----------